 A wireframe in web design is simply a page schematic or blueprint – a visual guide that represents the framework of a website (Wikipedia tells us).

 Wireframes are awesome!
-I use them for most things I do that are meant to appear online.
+We use them for most things we do that are meant to appear online.
 For instance, here’s a wireframe for this very guide:

 So, how to wireframe?